 German transport companies association VDV said that it saved around 1.8 million tonnes of carbon emissions during these three months.

 Many people asked for a successor to the scheme but there were disagreements about the price and who would pay the bill for the subsidised ticket.
 Finally, an agreement was made to introduce the new scheme, charging what was deemed a more sustainable price - €49 a month.

-Some states have decided to create their own version of the scheme too.
-Berlin introduced a €29 ticket that is valid on public transport in the region.
-The subscription went on sale in October but will only be available until the end of March next year.
+Some states decided to create their own version of the scheme too.
+Berlin introduced a €29 ticket that was valid on public transport in the region until the end of April 2023.